Mission San Jose Mortgage

 Third-party origination:

-when a lender uses another real estate professional to complete part of the loan, such as origination, processing, underwriting or preparing the loan for sale on the secondary mortgage market.
+When a lender uses another real estate professional to complete part of the loan, such as origination, processing, underwriting or preparing the loan for sale on the secondary mortgage market.

 Title:

-the official document that declares the legal owner of a property.
+The official document that declares the legal owner of a property.
 Also known as a deed.

 Title company:

-this company typically handles all tasks associated with the property title, including providing insurance and completing the title search.
+This company typically handles all tasks associated with the property title, including providing insurance and completing the title search.

 Title insurance:

-you are required to take out title insurance on a property in order to protect both yourself and the lender in case a question of ownership ever arises.
+You are required to take out title insurance on a property in order to protect both yourself and the lender in case a question of ownership ever arises.
 It also guarantees the title company made a thorough search on your behalf.
 The fee is included in the closing costs.

 Title search:

-your title company will research your property to ensure there are no liens or other problems with ownership prior to completion of the purchase.
+Your title company will research your property to ensure there are no liens or other problems with ownership prior to completion of the purchase.

 Transfer taxes:

-some states and cities charge a fee to record the transfer of real estate into the public record.
+Some states and cities charge a fee to record the transfer of real estate into the public record.

 Treasury index:

-this is one of the more usual indices that the interest rates for an ARM can be based on.
+This is one of the more usual indices that the interest rates for an ARM can be based on.

 Truth-in-lending disclosure (TIL):

-federal law mandates that we provide you with this document, which discloses your interest rate, loan amount, the amount you will have paid upon the loan’s maturity and other relative financial information.
+Federal law mandates that we provide you with this document, which discloses your interest rate, loan amount, the amount you will have paid upon the loan’s maturity and other relative financial information.

 Underwriting:

-this is where your loan application is analyzed to ensure you will be able to repay the loan.
+This is where your loan application is analyzed to ensure you will be able to repay the loan.
 Our Underwriters can request additional information in order to complete your loan package.

 Up-front Charges:

-these are the fees you pay at closing, including points, broker’s fees and insurance.
+These are the fees you pay at closing, including points, broker’s fees and insurance.

 VA (Department of Veterans Affairs):

-this federal agency guarantees loans made to veterans and their spouses, without requiring mortgage insurance.
+This federal agency guarantees loans made to veterans and their spouses, without requiring mortgage insurance.

 VA loans: